 I have carcinoid cancer or carcinoid tumor.
 I find that talking about my cancer is therapeutic.
 Also, carcinoid is unusual enough that I hope somebody reading this may decide to go to their doctor and get tested because their symptoms are similar.
 Many doctors are not familiar with this and some doctors are familiar but don’t understand.
 My story is not very unusual.
 Many carcinoid have symptoms that go unexplained for years or they don’t have symptoms but the tumors are discovered by accident during unrelated procedures.
 The story goes that doctors in medical school are taught that “if you hear hoofs, don’t look for zebras.”
 In other words, go for the obvious first.
 We carcinoids say that “if you hear hoofs, look behind you, it might be a zebra.”

-More than 5 years ago I developed chronic acid stomach.
+More than 5 years ago (today is Feb 12, 2012) I developed chronic acid stomach.
 There was a constant burning in my stomach.
 Doctors reponded by prescribing Rantidine (Zantac) with antacid tablets as needed.

 Four and a half years ago, I had to quit a week long bicycling event after the 1st day (99 miles) because I had a bleeding ulcer.
 Doctors felt it was from taking ibuprofen, told me not to use it and prescribed omeprasole (Prilosec).
 The ulcer was cured but the acid stomach returned quickly.
 By March 2011, I was taking omeprasole and rantidine and antacids.